jakubklimek/CCMM/README.md

 Directory /en contains English version of CCMM Application Profile specification.
 Specification is available on [https://techlib.github.io/CCMM/cs/](https://techlib.github.io/CCMM/en/).

-## Resources
+## XSD representation

-Directory resources/ contains data specification in json format.
-It also contained file with the full content of the Dataspecer project, which is too large for GitHub repository, therefore it is not part of the directory.

-## Czech core metadata model

-Root directory contains also all structured artifacts generated from Dataspecer.
+The root directory also contains all structured artifacts generated from Dataspecer.
 There are many subdirectories, one per each element of the data structures.

-Each subdirectory contains strucutured models formalized in XSD (schema.xsd).
-Root element for the whole profile is **Dataset**
+Each subdirectory contains structured models formalized in XSD (schema.xsd).
+The root element for the whole profile is **Dataset**

 |Root element|XSD schema|
 | - | - |